 |Weight :||4.75 oz|

-Those were our reviews of currently the most popular Hunting Knives on the market – see how they compare and find the one that suits your needs.
-There’s an Hunting knife for everyone’s taste and budget, and we’re sure you’ll find one to your liking.
+Those were our reviews of currently the most popular Tactical Knives on the market – see how they compare and find the one that suits your needs.
+There’s an Tactical knife for everyone’s taste and budget, and we’re sure you’ll find one to your liking.

 VIPER TEC AUTO KARAMBIT OTF

 - Blade Material: Stainless steel